 Seasons are a part of life, and I welcome this season of new professional adventures.

-I’ll still be working very hard though, connecting with people from all around the world via this amazing blogging platform.
+I’ll still be working very hard though, connecting with people from all around the world via my online business platforms.

 A break from the classroom will hopefully serve me well.

 I strive to live life to the fullest, personally and professionally.

 Though I’ve thought about quitting teaching a couple of times in the past in order to explore different avenues, I never really had a plan to make it happen.

 Not wanting to have regret, I just decided to do it!